The world’s first iPad app

-Introducing our new product, MARA (Movement Assessment and Recording App), the world’s first iPad app for dance movement therapy assessment.
+MARA (Movement Assessment and Reporting App) is the world’s first iPad app for dance movement therapy assessment.

 Client information storage: MARA’s functions include storage of client personal data such as name, contact details, information about health and an identification photo.

 Attendance function: An attendance function allows monitoring of client participation in a program, including the number of sessions the client has attended compared with the total number of sessions offered.
-A function of ‘Groups’ enables individual client records to be organised into groups as clients might be in DMT settings.
+A ‘Groups’ function enables individual client records to be organised into groups as clients might be in DMT settings.

 Data export: Data can be exported in Excel form, via email and transfer to iTunes.
 This enables it to be used in other contexts, for archiving or back-up.